-I am a teen, I don't want my parents to know I am going to counseling, and I can't afford the full amount.
+I am a teen without supportive adults at home, and I can't afford the full amount.
 What can I do?

 I have a select amount of sliding fee scale spots open for teens that would benefit from support but are unable to financially access it.
 If this is the case for you, please reach out to me so we can chat further about available options.

 bottom of page